2016 Communication On Progress

 As examples of this commitment, we are delivering products to serve the growing demand for clean fuels and our businesses make active contributions to support local communities in a range of ways, with special emphasis on facilitating access to quality education and healthcare.
 The principles that underpin the UN Global Compact are not simply mission statements but are put into practice.

-2015 marks the first year we have sought to supplement our UNGC COP reporting with the Global Reporting Initiative (GRI) G4 Sustainability Reporting Guidelines.
+2016 marks the second year we have sought to supplement our UNGC COP reporting with the Global Reporting Initiative (GRI) G4 Sustainability Reporting Guidelines.
 Adopting an internationally recognised protocol is an important step to greater transparency for our sustainability disclosure.
 This report is prepared in accordance with the “Core Option” of GRI G4.
 Performance data is accompanied by a brief description of our policies and management systems, as well as our activities and their impact on our day-to-day business.